Diamond West Midlands: Go West Midlands

-In December 2005, the Go-Ahead Group purchased Diamond Bus, followed with the purchase of the 100-vehicle Probus Management in February 2006.
-Go-Ahead merged the two companies to form Go West Midlands.
+On 2 December 2005, the Go-Ahead Group purchased Diamond Bus, following this with the purchase of Probus Management, trading as People's Express, in February 2006.
+The two companies were merged to form Go West Midlands, starting operations under the name Diamond Bus with a fleet of over 100 buses.

+In 2006, Diamond relaunched its image by increasing its frequency on route 16, matching that of competitor Travel West Midlands, and also increased frequencies on routes 17, 63, 64, 74 and 87.
+However, in November 2007, Diamond withdrew its services on routes 17 and 63 and majorly altered its operations on routes 74 and 87, cutting parts of the routes off completely.
+Diamond also lost many Centro and Staffordshire County Council contracts to other operators.

 Rotala Group

 In March 2008, Go West Midlands was sold to Rotala, who also owned Central Connect and North Birmingham Busways.
 Rotala originally kept the Diamond business separate from Central Connect and Ludlows (purchased later), instead switching a number of routes between the three operators.
 From November 2011, Central Connect was re-branded as Blue Diamond.